 * This is the measurement after running pieces of the gingerbread through a food processor or blender.
 I’d recommend taking a hammer to the house and breaking it apart into smaller pieces.
 This will make it easy for your processor/blender to handle the tough cookies and hardened icing.

 I’d recommend removing any super hard candies like mints and candy canes, though.
-You can always crush that up separately with a hammer, but your blender or food processor might not be too thrilled.
+You can always crush that up separately with a hammer, but your blender or food processor won’t be too thrilled.

 1. Combine all of the ingredients into a bowl.
 Mix well.
 If the mixture is too soft, slowly add confectioners’ sugar in small increments.